Krzesimir04/Krzesimir04/README.md

 # Hi there 👋 I'm Krzesimir
-I'm young man from Poland who is into programming and web dev.
+I'm young computer science student from Poland who is into programming.
 Here you can check my projects.

 ## What do I know and can?